 We welcome any suggestions and ideas that you may have to boost your listening pleasure, e-mail the station and tell us what your think.

 We are always interested in promoting local community events or functions, very often we are found working with other community groups and carry out on the spot interviews at various large functions.
-Wirral OPP for example also have function for the public in conjunction with Age UK Wirral, and past venues in prestigeous locations like New Brighton Floral Pavillion, Hulme Hall, Williamson Art Gallery, plus a number of Libraries have proved to be very successfull.
+Wirral OPP for example also have function for the public in conjunction with Age UK Wirral, and past venues in prestigeous locations like New Brighton Floral Pavillion, Hulme Hall, Williamson Art Gallery, Hoylake Community Centre plus a number of Libraries have proved to be very successful in the past.

 Vintage Radio Station News (Text from the News Letter 2014)